-All of these research areas continue to represent critical areas of uncertainty in the stock assessment and thus are closely linked to management performance.
+All previously described research areas continue to represent critical areas of uncertainty in the stock assessment and thus are closely linked to management performance.
 The previous 5-year plan was successful in either providing direct new information to the stock assessment or building the foundation for the collection/analysis of such information in this updated plan.
-As noted below, some new priorities have emerged and others have evolved based on the work completed to date.
+As noted below, some new priorities have emerged, and others have evolved based on the work completed to date.
 The incorporation of research objectives in the 5YPIRM that address climate change as a factor influencing Pacific halibut biology and ecology as well as fishery performance and dynamics constitutes a timely and relevant contribution towards advancing IPHC-led research to the forefront of fisheries science.

-An overarching goal of the IPHC 5-Year Program of integrated research and monitoring (2021-26) is therefore to promote integration and synergies among the various research and support activities of the IPHC Secretariat in order to improve our knowledge of key inputs into the Pacific halibut stock assessment and Management Strategy Evaluation (MSE) processes, in order to provided the best possible advice for management decision making processes.
+An overarching goal of the IPHC 5-Year Program of integrated research and monitoring (2022-26) is therefore to promote integration and synergies among the various research and support activities of the IPHC Secretariat in order to improve our knowledge of key inputs into the Pacific halibut stock assessment and MSE processes, in order to provide the best possible advice for management decision-making processes.

-Along with the implementation of the short- and medium-term activities contemplated in this IPHC 5-Year Program of Integrated Research and monitoring (2022-26), and in pursuit of the overarching objective, the IPHC Secretariat will also aim to undertake:
+Along with the implementation of the short- and medium-term activities contemplated in this IPHC 5-Year Program of Integrated Research and monitoring (2022-26), and in pursuit of the overarching objective, the IPHC Secretariat will also aim to:

-- 1) Cutting-edge research programs in fisheries research in support of fisheries management of Pacific halibut; - 2) Groundbreaking methodological research; - 3) High impact and applied research; - 4) Establish new collaborative agreements and interactions with research agencies and academic institutions; - 5) To promote the international involvement of the IPHC by continued and new participation in international scientific organizations and by leading international science and research collaborations. - 6) To incorporate talented students and early researchers in research activities contemplated.
+- 1) undertake cutting-edge research programs in fisheries research in support of fisheries management of Pacific halibut; - 2) undertake groundbreaking methodological research; - 3) undertake applied research; - 4) establish new collaborative agreements and interactions with research agencies and academic institutions; - 5) promote the international involvement of the IPHC by continued and new participation in international scientific organizations and by leading international science and research collaborations. - 6) effectively communicate IPHC research outcomes - 7) incorporate talented students and early researchers in research activities contemplated.

-The research and monitoring activities conducted by the IPHC Secretariat are directed towards fulfilling the following four (4) objectives within areas of data collection, biological and ecological research, stock assessment, and Management Strategy Evaluation.
-In addition, the IPHC responds to Commission requests for additional inputs to management and policy development.
+The research and monitoring activities conducted by the IPHC Secretariat are directed towards fulfilling the following four (4) objectives within areas of data collection, biological and ecological research, stock assessment, and MSE.
+In addition, the IPHC responds to Commission requests for additional inputs to management and policy development which are classified under management support.
 The overall aim is to provide a program of integrated research and monitoring (Fig 2):